124D.19 Community education programs; advisory council.

 (ii) the organization provide evidence of adequate insurance to cover the activities to be conducted in the facilities; and

 (iii) the organization prepare and maintain a plan demonstrating the adequacy and training of staff to supervise the use of the facilities.

 (c) The district may charge a sliding fee based upon family income for school-age care programs.
 The district may receive money from other public or private sources for the school-age care program.
 The board of the district must develop standards for school-age child care programs.
-The State Board of Education may not adopt rules for school-age care programs.
+The commissioner of education may not adopt rules for school-age care programs.

 (d) The district shall maintain a separate account within the community services fund for all funds related to the school-age care program.

 (e) A district is encouraged to coordinate the school-age care program with its special education, vocational education, adult basic education, early childhood family education programs, kindergarten through grade 12 instruction and curriculum services, youth development and youth service agencies, and with related services provided by other governmental agencies and nonprofit agencies.